 I-85/I-485 Interchange (R-2123CE)

-I-85 widening project (I-3803B)
+I-85 Widening Project (I-3803B)

-I-485 Improvements From I-77 To Rea Road (R-4902)
+I-485 Improvements from I-77 to Rea Road (R-4902)

 Project Overview and Purpose

-- Construction of an auxiliary lane on the Inner Loop between U.S. 521 and N.C.
-51 (Pineville-Matthews Road); and
+- Constructed an auxiliary lane on the I-485 Inner Loop between U.S. 521 (Johnston Road) and N.C.
+51 (Pineville-Matthews Road)

 This visualization is a rendering of how to drive a diverging diamond interchange.